Recommended arrival days for new international students

 Admitted Bachelor's students:

-Pick up your welcome folder and activate your student account at the reception desk on the ground floor in the main building.
+During the drop-in hours (see below), you can pick up your welcome folder, one-time passcode for activating your student account and register for your courses at the Student Services Office (building D - first floor).
 Please bring your passport since activating your Student Account requires a formal ID.
 Once the account is activated, you should register for your course/courses in the Student Portal.

 Admitted Master's students:

-The Student Services Office will have drop-in hours, during which you can pick up your welcome folder and register for your courses.
-During these drop-in hours, conditionally admitted Master’s students can also present their original Bachelor’s degree in order to be registered.
-Activate your student account at the reception desk on the ground floor in the main building.
+During the drop-in hours (see below), you can pick up your welcome folder and register for your courses at the Student Services Office (building D - first floor).
+During the drop-in hours, conditionally admitted Master’s students can also present their original Bachelor’s degree in order to be registered and get a one-time passcode for activating your student account.
 Please bring your passport since both course registration and activating your Student Account requires a formal ID.

 Drop-in hours at the Student Services Office:

 You will find the Student Services Office on the first floor in house D at Campus Gotland.

 We have put together a checklist with things to keep in mind for the autumn semester.

 Find a place to live in Visby

 There are student dormitory rooms as well as apartments.
 Read about accommodation.